Coordinated Robotics 2: ʻAuʻAu Channel

 San Diego, California USA

-Principal Investigator, Dr. João Borges de Sousa, University of Porto, will lead an innovative multi-vehicle expedition to the Ensenada Front, where cool, life-filled waters off the California Current end abruptly, forming a natural boundary in the ocean.
+Principal Investigator, Dr. João Borges de Sousa, University of Porto, will lead an innovative multi-vehicle expedition to the Subtropical Front, a sharp boundary between cool, fresh, northern waters and warmer, saltier southern waters.
 In this area of differing conditions, the team will deploy several autonomous vehicles to find, track, and sample physical, chemical, and biological features of the ocean on time-space scales not previously possible by ship or aircraft studies alone.
 The overall goal is to establish a new method for observing the ocean with unmanned aerial, surface, and underwater vehicles orchestrated from an ocean space control center aboard Falkor.
-The team will utilize the collected data for planning and execution control to coordinate the vehicles performing complex sampling tasks.
+The international team from LSTS and CIIMAR, Porto University in Portugal; Technical University of Cartagena, Spain; Norwegian University of Science and Technology, Norway; and Harvard, University of Rhode Island, and Lamond-Doherty Observatory in the United States, will utilize the collected data for planning and execution control to coordinate the vehicles performing complex sampling tasks.
 This expedition is focused on optimizing autonomous robotic survey, operations, and planning processes, as it is returning with new, insightful data.
 Unique to this mission, an anthropologist will be onboard looking at how best to organize the interactions among the engineers, scientists, and vehicles as the robots gain higher levels of intelligence and autonomy.

 Solving Microbial Mysteries with Autonomous Technology